 Source: HR Reported data as of September 06, 2017

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of IT Project Coordinator that make less than that salary.
 For example 50% of the people who perform the job of IT Project Coordinator are expected to make less than the median.

 Coordinates all IT projects and ensures company resources are utilized appropriately.
 Compiles project status reports, coordinates project schedules, manages project meetings, and identifies and resolves technical problems.
 Identifies and analyzes systems requirements and defines project scope, requirements, and deliverables.
 Coordinates project activities and ensures all project phases are documented appropriately.
-Requires a bachelor's degree and at least 5 years of experience in the field or in a related area.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A degree of creativity and latitude is required.
+Requires a bachelor's degree.
 Typically reports to a supervisor or manager.
+Typically requires 4 to 7 years of related experience.
+Contributes to moderately complex aspects of a project.
+Work is generally independent and collaborative in nature.
 View full job description